-International Information in the US: 1-412-555-1515.

 -In Britain, use the terms "single" for "one-way", and "return" for "round-trip".
 (This will save you a lot of hassle!

--The subway in London is called either the "Tube" or the "Underground".
+-The subway in London is called either the "Tube" (pronounced "ch" for the t) or the "Underground".
 British Rail trains run above ground between cities.
 The Tube is underground beneath London area.

 -For any public transport except bus, you must buy the ticket before boarding.